Japanese language (Nihongo)

 The consonant is equal to “ch” in the German word “ich”.

-Japanese mainly consists of the syllables based on vowel.
+Japanese language mainly consists of the syllables based on vowel, and single “N” appears sometimes.

-The mouth and ear of Japanese people are accustomed to the sound.
+The mouth and ear of Japanese people are accustomed to the pronunciation.

-Therefore, it is very hard for Japanese people to understand the sounds of the other languages including a lot of consecutive consonants.
+Therefore, it is very hard for Japanese people to understand the pronunciation of the other languages including a lot of consecutive consonants.

 For example, an English word “strength”.